tomstepien/AI_MED_Recruitment/solution.md

 ## Model Selection

-Due to the small size of the dataset, certain models are more suitable than others.
+Due to the **small size of the dataset**, certain models are more suitable than others.

 ### 1. Support Vector Machine (SVM)
 - Works well with **small datasets**